idleberg/ruby-sublime-tinker-tools/README.md

 ### glue.rb

-Use `glue.rb -i input_file -o output_file` to merge several snippets into a single completions file.
-You can set the following configuration option in the header of the script.
+Use `glue to merge several snippets into a single completions file.

 #### Examples